 beawolf - Fotolia

-Since the introduction of EHRs, physicians have relied on storytelling to capture patient information during a care episode.
+Since introduction of the EHRs, physicians have relied on storytelling to capture patient information during a care episode.
 Despite the availability of clinical forms within most EHRs, many physicians still use unstructured data in the form of text.
 But unstructured data presents hospitals with a major challenge: the inability to mine patient information for insights.
 Fortunately, natural language processing can extract meaningful insights from unstructured data.

 In 2018, Atrius Health adopted NLP to detect at-risk patients by analyzing unstructured patient data based on clinical criteria, specific keywords and text patterns.
 NLP was able to pinpoint patients who were at a higher risk of geriatric syndromes, such as lack of social support and walking difficulty.
 This highlights the value healthcare NLP brings to the table by eliminating the need to have clinical staff read through medical notes, which is time-consuming and costly.
 NLP was able to automate that process and reduce what could take days into a matter of minutes.